drjonesy/edu-dev-team/git-version-control/README.md

 In version control we can go back to the beginning of the creation of the paper.
 When ever we save a version, it creates a copy of the file or paper and allows us to go back in history to grab content or undo from any point even if we closed the file a year ago.

-## Examples

-Now before we start jump into using version control on own device let’s see some common examples that exist today.

-### Microsoft Word and Office 365

-    << INSERT VIDEO HERE >>

-Your first thought might be, wait didn’t you say we could use version control with this?
-If this was thought, I understand the cognitive, internal, relationship you made when reading the previous content.
-And you would be partially correct.

-By default, Office 365 comes packaged with version control but the default way of accessing it can be difficult to use so we don’t recommend using the default option.

-Instead, we recommend you use the Tracking Changes feature found in the Review menu.
-We recommend that for any file or document you plan to make even the smallest change that you enable Tracking Changes.

-### Multiple Files and Directories (folder)

-Version Control isn't limited to one file at a time.
-You can actually use Version Control on a folder with many files and folder in it.
-There's even a feature that allows you to ignore certain files if you want.

-### Google Drive and Docs

-    << INSERT VIDEO HERE >>

-Google Drive and Docs is a perfect example of version control.
-Because google is full of developers they implemented this feature from the beginning.
-You don’t need to enable anything, it’s just available.

 ## Setup